-- If an extension is set to No Ring, that extension will have to press the line button with the flashing red light to answer the call. - Transferred calls will ring at an extension (even on lines set to No Ring). - If you want to use a standard phone to answer calls, make sure the extension is set to Ring.
+- If an extension is set to No Ring, a user at that extension will have to press the line button with the flashing red light to answer the call. - Transferred calls will ring at an extension (even on lines set to No Ring). - If you want to use a standard phone to answer calls, make sure the extension is set to Ring.

-Ring 🗸 No Ring
+Ring VNo Ring